*Editor's note: This article was originally published April 10 and updated April 14 with new information.

 Inside the many halls spread across the exhibition grounds is even more equipment of various sizes as well as an array of componentry utilized in these machines, including the latest developments in hydraulics.

-Hydraulics companies are showing many technological developments in line with these themes, which includes the pairing of hydraulic and electric technologies for use in battery-electric powered machines and increased integration of sensors and electronic controls to create more intelligent systems.
+Hydraulics companies showed many technological developments in line with these themes, which includes the pairing of hydraulic and electric technologies for use in battery-electric powered machines and increased integration of sensors and electronic controls to create more intelligent systems.

-Another key theme for hydraulics companies at this year's show is the creation of more efficient components and systems to aid both electric- and diesel-powered machines.
+Another key theme for hydraulics companies at this year's show was the creation of more efficient components and systems to aid both electric- and diesel-powered machines.

 By improving the efficiency of hydraulics, less energy is consumed.
 This lowers fuel use, and thus costs, as well as emissions while in battery-electric machines it leads to extended run times between charges.